-As used herein, "we," "us," "our," the "Company," "CopyTele" or "CTI" means CopyTele, Inc. unless otherwise indicated.
-CTI currently owns or controls 6 patent portfolios.
-Our principal operations include the development, acquisition, licensing, and enforcement of patented technologies.
-While in the past, the primary operations of the Company involved licensing in connection with the development of patented technologies, the primary operations of the Company are now patent licensing in connection with the unauthorized use of patented technologies and patent enforcement.
-We expect to first generate revenues and related cash flows from the licensing and enforcement of patents that we currently own, and thereafter from patents and patent rights that we acquire from third parties.
-We are continuing to develop our patent portfolios through the filing and prosecution of patent applications and have initiated and will continue to initiate lawsuits, if necessary, to prevent the unauthorized use of our patented technologies.
+As used herein, "we," "us," "our," the "Company," "CopyTele" or "CTI" refers to CopyTele, Inc. Our principal operations include the development, acquisition, licensing, and enforcement of patented technologies.
+While in the past, the primary operations of the Company involved licensing in connection with the development of patented technologies, the primary operations of the Company are now patent monetization, and patent assertion, in connection with the unauthorized use of patented technologies that are either owned or controlled by the Company or one of its wholly owned subsidiaries.
+As part of our patent assertion activities in the ordinary course of business, the Company, or our wholly owned subsidiaries, will likely initiate patent infringement lawsuits, and engage in patent infringement litigation.
+In addition to continuing to mine and monetize our existing patents, our wholly owned subsidiary, CTI Patent Acquisition Corporation will continue to acquire patents and the exclusive rights to exclusively license and enforce patents from third parties.
 The changes in the primary operations of the Company included elimination of product development efforts, accordingly, we are no longer incurring research and development expenses.
-Certain of our patents are encumbered due to arrangements previously entered into by the Company.
-Where we are able, we will take the steps necessary to remove any encumbrances that may inhibit our patent licensing and enforcement efforts.
+Due to arrangements previously entered into by the Company, certain of our patents contain encumbrances which may negatively impact our patent monetization and patent assertion activities.
+Where we are able, we will take the steps necessary to remove any encumbrances that may inhibit our patent monetization and patent assertion efforts.
 We have obtained and will continue to obtain the rights to license and enforce additional patents from third parties, and when necessary, will assist such parties in the further development of their patent portfolios through the filing of additional patent applications.
-In the ordinary course of business we have initiated and will likely continue to initiate additional patent enforcement actions against unauthorized users of patented technologies on our own behalf and in conjunction with such third parties.